cassanene/Twitter/README.md

 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

-The following **optional** features are implemented:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] User can view their profile in a *profile tab*
-  - Contains the user header view: picture and tagline
-  - Contains a section with the users basic stats: # tweets, # following, # followers
-  - [ ] Profile view should include that user's timeline
-- [ ] User should display the relative timestamp for each tweet "8m", "7h"
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
-- [ ] Links in tweets are clickable.
-- [ ] User can tap the profile image in any tweet to see another user's profile

-  - Contains the user header view: picture and tagline
-  - Contains a section with the users basic stats: # tweets, # following, # followers
- - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 140) (**1 point**)
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)
-- [ ] User sees embedded images in tweet if available
-- [ ] User can switch between timeline, mentions, or profile view through a tab bar (**3 points**)
-- [ ] Profile Page: pulling down the profile page should blur and resize the header image. (**4 points**)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Dark Mode!!
-2. I wish I could take some more time to figure out how to reply to tweets.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: